 M is for Millet.
 Mild in flavour, millet is often mixed with other grains or toasted to bring out its delicate flavour.
 It is gluten free, a source of magnesium for healthy bones and high in fibre.

-Q is for Quinoa (KEEN – WAH).
+Q is for Quinoa (KEEN "“ WAH).
 This grain is a complete protein meaning it contains all of the essential amino acids that our body cannot make itself.
-It is gluten free, a source of protein and is low in saturated fat.
-Where possible try to opt for British quinoa.
+It is gluten free, high in fibre and naturally low in saturated fat.
+Where possible try to opt for British grown quinoa.
 To see this fabulous grain in action see our Puy Lentil & Quinoa Salad recipe.

 S is for Spelt.
 An old-fashioned grain with a high fibre content that contributes to reduced risk of type 2 diabetes it is a source of fibre and therefore supports healthy digestion.
 It is popular in risotto as an alternative to rice, for example in our Bubble & Squeak Risotto.